trafikkdata/trafikkdata.no-dokumentasjon/docs/api/5-changelog.md

 All notable changes to the API will be documented here.

+### 27-11-2023

+Added field `volume.correctedStandardError` in the Trafikkdata API, which represents the standard error adjusted for the finite population correction (FPC).
+This correction is significant when a sample is a sizable fraction of the total population, which is often the case for average traffic counts.
+The corrected standard error is calculated by multiplying the standard error by the FPC factor.
+This adjustment yields a more precise estimation of the traffic sample mean's variability at the selected resolution.

+The confidence interval in the API also utilizes the corrected standard error instead of the standard deviation, providing a more accurate range considering the finite population correction.

 ### 01-11-2023

 The [Trafikkdata API](https://trafikkdata-api.atlas.vegvesen.no) is now hosted on Atlas, and has been moved from [www.vegvesen.no/trafikkdata/api](https://www.vegvesen.no/trafikkdata/api) to [trafikkdata-api.atlas.vegvesen.no](https://trafikkdata-api.atlas.vegvesen.no).